404pnf/dept-training/function_memoization_with_stale/README.md

 * Concurrent-ruby

-Pros:  Bring function caching with expiration with serving stale result wiile updating to any ruby function.
+Pros:  Bring function caching with expiration with serving stale result wiile updating to ANY ruby function.

 Cons:  Re-calculation even if no requests.

 # Best of two worlds?

 Anyone wants to try.